rebelsky/csc321-jekyll/_dev/_prelim/prelim09.md

 ### Good things to do (Academic/Artistic)

-* Rosenfield symposium this week
 * MET opera on Saturday.
 * Contra dance Friday at 8pm in Younker Lounge.
 Live music!
 * Two cool shows in the Faulconer.
 * Islam week events next week (details forthcoming)
+* Megan Goering design talk on Tuesday
 * Wednesday visitors.
 * I've been told that there's something on campus that doesn't fit my
   worldview: A concert on Rathje 3rd.
+Saturday 3rd.

 ### Good things to do (Other)